simonegrefe/CohortAnalysis/README.md

 ### 1. Extend the Cohort Analysis Across Multiple Years

-To better understand the significant acquisition drop after July and the exceptional short-term retention of the May and June cohorts, a **multi-year cohort analysis** (ideally at least 3 years) should be conducted.
+To better understand the significant acquisition drop after July and the strong medium-term (2-3 month)retention of the May and June cohorts, a **multi-year cohort analysis** (ideally at least 3 years) should be conducted.
 This broader time window will help determine:

 - Whether the acquisition decline is **structural, seasonal, or campaign-related**.
 - Whether the unusually **strong 1-month retention in the May/June cohorts has occurred in past years** or was triggered by specific **promotions, market conditions, or seasonal behaviour**.